OpenKneeboard/OpenKneeboard/docs/streamdeck.md

 ## HotKeys

-Use the System -> HotKey StreamDeck action, and assign a keystroke combination that does not conflict with anything else you're using keystrokes for (including your in-game keybinds).
+Use the 'System' -> 'HotKey' StreamDeck action, then assign a keystroke combination that does not conflict with anything else you're using keystrokes for (including your in-game keybinds).

 F17-24 are particularly useful for this, as they do not exist on most keyboards, fully supported by DirectInput,  and are rarely used by other software: